awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-gamelift-gamesessionqueue.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `TimeoutInSeconds`  <a name="cfn-gamelift-gamesessionqueue-timeoutinseconds"></a>
 The maximum time, in seconds, that a new game session placement request remains in the queue\.
 When a request exceeds this time, the game session placement changes to a `TIMED_OUT` status\.
+By default, this property is set to `600`\.
 *Required*: No
 *Type*: Integer
 *Minimum*: `0`